bhisaac/5eFP/5eFP-SRD.md

 ## Monster

 Monster encounters use the encounter stats provided to determine the monster's strengths and statistics.
+Completing a monster encounter decreases the time marker by 1.

 >Monster encounters use one of three templates (testing):
 >